 - SMF: Retrieves signed USS/UTM address and the CAA-Level UAV ID from the PDU session establishment request.
-The SMF shall use the USS/UTM address retrieved from PDU session establishment request as the DN-AAA address for secondary authentication.
-When the DN-AAA provides a success response for the secondary authentication result, use the authorization data to configure the ACL in UPF, such that the UE can access only the configures list of IP addresses using the PDU session.
 Define a new SBI interface (if needed) for secondary DN authentication/authorization during PDU session establishment.
+When the USS/UTM provides a success response for the secondary authentication result (via UAV AF), use the authorization data to configure the ACL in UPF, such that the UE can access only the configures list of IP addresses using the PDU session.

 For EPC:

-- SMF+PGWc: Supports "Secondary authorization/authentication by an DN-AAA server during the PDU Session establishment" as explained in TS 23.502, clause 4.3.2.3.
+- SMF+PGWc: Supports "Secondary authorization/authentication by an DN-AAA server during the PDU Session establishment" using a SBI interface in the same way as the SMF in case of 5GC.
 Retrieves the USS/UTM address and CAA-Level UAV ID included in the PCO by the UE.
 Additionally, same changes as described above for SMF in 5GC case.